🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 3.1.
 Location within the Document

-Footnotes appear at the bottom of the same page where the reference occurs, marked by a superscript number or symbol.
+Footnotes appear at the bottom of the same page as the superscript marker.
+That means the reader can check the note without flipping away.

 3.2.
 Formatting and Numbering